 My research interests are:

-My PhD thesis will explore the significance of ska and reggae music in Britain, particularly as a form of cultural resistance among Black British communities.
-I will use this music to study themes of Blackness, selfhood, identity, diaspora, community and heritage.
+My PhD thesis will explore the signifiance of Black music among Black British communities in the north of England.
+Through this work, I will study the themes of Blackness, selfhood, identity, diaspora, gender, community and heritage.
 My work will take an interdisciplinary approach, weaving together oral history methodology with cultural studies and popular music studies.